Pregnancy preparation

 The prime of your fertility is when you are 20–24 years old, with a sharp decline from 35 years old onwards.
 On average, there is a drop of 3% in fertility with each increasing year of the woman’s age (Figure 1.1).

-The chance of genetic abnormalities like Down Syndrome as well as complications in pregnancy like miscarriages, high blood pressure and diabetes, increases as you grow older, particularly beyond 35 years of age.
-So, start young when you are in your prime!
+diabetes, increases as you grow older, particularly beyond 35 years of age.
+So, start young if you are able to!

 Your check-up may include:

-It is advisable to stop smoking.
-Substance abuse and smoking are associated with miscarriages, slowing of baby’s growth in the womb, pre-mature delivery and bleeding in the placenta.
-Avoid excessive alcohol and binge drinking.
+advisable to stop smoking.
+Substance abuse and smoking are associated with an increased risk of miscarriages, slowing of baby’s growth in the womb, pre-mature delivery and bleeding in the placenta.
+Avoid excessive alcohol and binge drinking as well.
 This can lead to congenital malformations and mental impairment of your baby.

 Source: Dr TAN Thiam Chye, Dr TAN Kim Teng, Dr TAN Heng Hao, Dr TEE Chee Seng John, The New Art and Science of Pregnancy and Childbirth, World Scientific 2008.